-An alloy steel has properties due to elements other than carbon
+Alloy steels have properties due to elements other than carbon.

 An Alloy Steel is a steel with properties due to elements other than carbon like nickel, copper, chromium, and/or aluminum.
 These additional elements are used to influence the metal’s strength, ductility, corrosion resistance, and machinability.